neilscudder/paradigm/README.md

 The primary use case for this framework is to forward the listening port of the music player daemon (http://musicpd.org) to a server where a client may control playback.
 This eliminates the otherwise essential configuration of the local network to provide client-server connectivity.

-The result is a music player on a LAN that can be controlled from a phone, even if the phone switches from Wifi to mobile data.
+The result is a music player on a LAN that can be controlled from a phone, even if the phone wanders from Wifi to mobile data.
+Paradigm also facilitates the multiplication of control to many handsets with server-side caching, and augmenting of data from 3rd party sources (album art, artist bios etc.) while limiting and regulating load on the music player.
+Ideal for use in the commercial background music industry.

 <h3>Usage:</h3>
 &nbsp;&nbsp;paradigm [CONFIGDIR]<br>